- Latin America

 You should also expect to interview with a resume, cover letter, TEFL certificate and lesson plans in hand as an audition and ask for the job.
 It’s very common to interview one day and start working within a few days.
 Expect to talk to several employers a day while interviewing.

-NOTE: You should not expect to have a job lined up far in advance from a Skype interview in another country.
+NOTE: Except for government programs for teaching in public schools, you should not expect to have a job lined up far in advance from a Skype interview in another country.

 ITA has compiled a comprehensive collection of resources to make sure your job search is successful.